poppy-project/poppy-docs/en/programming/python.md

 * Use a simulator (e.g. V-REP, or web simulator),
 * or want to directly plug the robot to your computer

 You will have to install Poppy libraries locally.
-They work on Windows, Mac OS, Linux, and have been tested on:
+They work on Windows, Mac OSX, Linux, and have been tested on:

 * Python >= 2.7
 * Python >= 3.4

 Also note that if you are planning to directly plug your robot to your USB port, specific drivers should be installed.

-All steps are detailed in the chapter [Manual installation](#TODO).
+All steps are detailed in the chapter *[install Poppy software](../installation/install-poppy-softwares.md)*.

 ## Quickstart: Hello Poppy world!